BetonQuest/BetonQuest/docs/Documentation/Packages-&-Templates.md

 ## Templates

-You should understand how to create [packages](#packages) and how to use them before you start using templates.
+You should have experience creating and using [packages](#packages) before you start using templates.
 Templates are a way to create packages that can be used as a base for other packages to reduce the amount of repetitive work.
 Therefore, they are a great way to centralize logic or create utilities.